chef/chef-web-docs/chef_master/source/resource_homebrew_tap.rst

 ``tap_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The name of the Homebrew tap, if it differs from the resource block name.
-Homebrew tap names must be in the form of ``REPO/TAP``.
+   An optional property to set the tap name if it differs from the resource block's name.

 ``url``
    **Ruby Type:** String